SWATISONAWANE63/Employee_Management_System-/README.md

+To use this project or access this use username as : admin@example.com and password as : 123 and if wannaa employee data then put username as : e@e.com and password as : 123

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.